Bastøy Prison

-Bastøy Prison (Bastøy fengsel) is a low-security prison on Bastøy Island, Norway, located in the Horten municipality about 75 km south of Oslo.
+Bastøy Prison (Bastøy fengsel) is a low-security, male-only prison on Bastøy Island, Norway, located in the Horten municipality about 75 km south of Oslo.
 The prison is on a 2.6 km2 island and hosts 115 inmates making it the largest low-security prison in Norway.
 Arne Kvernvik-Nilsen, governor of the prison, leads a staff of 69 prison employees.
 Of this staff, only 5 employees remain on the island overnight.
 The prison is about one hour commuting distance from Oslo.

 Once a prison colony for young boys, the facility is trying to become "the first ecological prison in the world".
 Recidivism has been reported at 16%, compared to the European average of around 70%.
 Inmates are housed in wooden cottages and work the prison farm.
 During their free time, inmates have access to horseback riding, fishing, tennis, and cross-country skiing.
 The only access to the prison is from a ferry that departs from Horten.

-Bastøy Boys' Home Insurrection
+Bastøy Boys' Home insurrection

 Before the current prison, the island was occupied by a juvenile detention centre, Bastøy Boys' Home.
 The Norwegian government purchased the island in 1898 for 95,000 kroner, and the reformatory opened in 1900.
 In 1915, it was the site of an insurrection by the boys which was suppressed by the Norwegian military; this event was later dramatised in the 2010 film, King of Devil's Island.
 The Boys' Home was taken over by the Norwegian government in 1953 and shut down in 1970.

 The rebellion occurred on 20 May 1915, when between 30 and 40 boys rallied around four youths who had escaped and been recaptured.
 The group refused to work, armed themselves with farming tools and stones, cut the telephone lines and then burned down the barn with stolen matches and cigars.
 The same barn had been burned down two years before.

 When instructors and guards failed to quell the riot, the military was called in.
 Over a hundred troops stormed the island.
 Also on scene were two seaplanes, two submarines, and the armored ship "Norway" from the naval base Karljohansvern in Horten.
 Several of the boys escaped into the forest but were later recaptured.
 Officials identified the ringleader of the rioters as a newly arrived 18-year-old "gypsy boy" plumbing apprentice from Christiania.
 Three others were identified as his accomplices.

 The 1915 uprising did not end the school's strict disciplinarian methods which continued until 1953 when the Ministry of Social Affairs took over operations.
 The school was shut down on 1 October 1970.